ezemikulan/blender_freesurfer/README.md

 ```

 It will create a folder named *conv*, which will contain:
-1. A backup of the original surfaces
+* Backups of the original surfaces
-2. Surfaces in ascii format
+* Surfaces in ascii format
-3. Surfaces in .obj format
+* Surfaces in .obj format

 ### 3. Edit in blender
 We will import the surfaces in Blender, make the changes we need and then export the new mesh in .obj format.